Goddess Tours International

 - Be with a small Goddess-loving Group

-The total cost for the full 10 day Tour is £950 (shared accommodation) and £1050 (single accommodation).
+The total cost for the full 7 day Tour is £950 (shared accommodation) and £1050 (single accommodation).
 [Payment may be made in your own currency equivalent to these sterling amounts].
 If you wish to organise your own accommodation, we can still offer the Tour at a reduced rate.
 Please e-mail for details.

-- Collection from Dublin and return there at the beginning and end of the Tour
+- Collection from Penzance at beginning of Tour and return there at end

-- Informed tour-guiding and ceremony with guides Cheryl Straffon and Lana Jarvis
+- Informed tour-guiding and ceremony by guides Cheryl Straffon and Lana Jarvis

 You are responsible for making your own arrangements for the following:-

 - Transport to Cornwall